syncfusion-content/reactjs-docs/ReactJS/TimePicker/Overview.md

 # Overview

 **TimePicker** control allows you to select the time value with a specific format.
+The **TimePicker** sets the time as a mask to prevent users from entering invalid values.

 ## Key Features

-* Time format: Supports all valid time formats.
+* **Time format:** Supports all valid time formats.
-* Localization: Supports localization to different cultures.
+* **Localization:** Supports localization to different cultures.
-* Persist: Supports state maintenance during page refresh.
+* **Persist:** Supports state maintenance during page refresh.
-* RTL: Support for Right to Left alignment of content in TimePicker control.
+* **RTL:** Support for Right to Left alignment of content in TimePicker control.
-* Themes: Essential JavaScript controls feature 12 built-in themes (six flat themes and six with gradient effects), and also supports custom skin options to set user-defined themes.
+* **Themes:** Essential JavaScript controls feature 12 built-in themes (six flat themes and six with gradient effects), and also supports custom skin options to set user-defined themes.